dankang123/JS_practice/README.md

 # JS_practice
-Collection of my javascript practices
+Collection of my javascript practices from the OTP